-Section 12-2 Definition of Commonly Used Terms and Words.
+Section 12-2 Definition of Commonly Used Terms and Words. (amended 08-05-04)

 Accessory Use or Structure: A use or structure on the same lot with, and of nature customarily incidental or subordinate to the principal use or structure.